qtekfun/qtekfun.github.io/_posts/2024-01-05-write-jekyll-post-from-android.md

 ### 3. Get your web

 To download your webpage, you will need to clone your source code from our own repo.

 You will want to clone it under a path like:

 `~/storage/shared/repo`

 In this way, you could use one code editor like [Squircle CE](https://github.com/massivemadness/Squircle-CE) to create your new posts.
+If you don´t like it, you also have [A-Code](https://github.com/deadlyjack/Acode).

 ### 4. Create the post: